suffolklibraries/sljekyll/new-suggestions/articles/_posts/2020-04-01-ntsow-april-life-death-other-worlds.md

 ---
 layout: sidebar-right
-title: "The Novels That Shaped Our World: titles on Life, Death & Other Worlds"
+title: "The Novels That Shaped Our World: Life, Death & Other Worlds"
 date: 2020-04-01
 author: alice-violett
 category: articles